yulondawyatt/unit-fundamentals/intro-to-command-line/readme.md

 **flags**

 Many commands take flags, which modify the way a command behaves.
 For example you may be asked to "please read from a list."
-By default, you would read the first name.
+By default, you plan to read the first name.
 But if the person asks "please read all the details from a list."
-You would read all the details instead.
+You would read all the details instead of just the first names.

 ```bash
 $ ls -l Documents